AnalogCyan/dotfiles/README.md

 Shared shell configs use command-existence guards (`command -v`) rather than OS detection, so the same `.zshrc` works on both platforms without branching.

+`home/.ssh/config` is shared the same way: it pins one public key per host and finds the 1Password agent socket wherever the OS keeps it.
+Hosts that exist on one machine only belong in `~/.ssh/config.local`, which the shared file includes and the installer never touches.

 ## Installation